rogerbinns/apsw/README.rst

 About
 =====

-APSW is a Python wrapper for the `SQLite <http://sqlite.org/>`__ embedded relational database engine.
-In contrast to other wrappers such as `pysqlite <https://github.com/ghaering/pysqlite>`__ it focuses on being a minimal layer over SQLite attempting just to translate the complete SQLite API into Python.
+APSW is a Python wrapper for the `SQLite <https://sqlite.org/>`__ embedded relational database engine.
+In contrast to other wrappers such as `pysqlite <https://github.com/ghaering/pysqlite>`__ (which became the builtin sqlite3 module) it focuses on being a minimal layer over SQLite attempting just to translate the complete SQLite C API into Python.
 The `documentation
-<http://rogerbinns.github.io/apsw/pysqlite.html>`__ has a section on
+<https://rogerbinns.github.io/apsw/pysqlite.html>`__ has a section on
 the differences between APSW and pysqlite.
 APSW supports CPython 2.3 onwards and CPython 3.1 onwards.